The Music and Poetry of the Jews of Iran

 About this talk

 Jews and Persians: two cultures known for their music and poetry.
 From hazzanut and klezmer to dastgah and motrebi, and from Psalms and piyyutim to ghazals and robaiyat, these two peoples have been linked through their common love for poetry, and for the musical expression of that poetry.
 So what about the Jews of Iran?
 Was their music similar to other Jewish communities?
 Was it more Iranian or Jewish?
 Did they participate in greater society, or were they isolated from the music and poetry around them?
 And what can we learn about the Jews of Iran through their music?
-We will explore these and more questions in this class about the music and poetry of the Jews of Iran.
+We will explore these questions and more in this class about the music and poetry of the Jews of Iran.

 About Alan